KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 …
 ```

-Would be neat, wouldn't it?
+Would be neat, wouldn’t it?
 To do this, we first need to find the longest filename by doing a fast loop on the files.

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/get-max-file-length.png" alt="" />